thatjohnmartin/thatjohnmartin/content/posts/valuable-advertising.md

 3.  _Advertising can support great content and endeavors._

-    It's hard to do a controlled experiment here and be certain that a world devoid of advertising would have less great content in it than a world with.
-However, it seems likely.
-Regardless, we live in a world with substantial advertising infrastructure invplace, and, happily, that infrastructure is able to provide financial support to many great journalists and artists and adventurers and athletes.
+    It's hard to do a controlled experiment here and be certain that a world devoid of advertising would have less great content in it than a world full of advertising.
+However, it does seem likely.
+Regardless, the world we live in has substantial advertising infrastructure in place, and, happily, that infrastructure is able to provide financial support to many great journalists and artists and adventurers and athletes.

 Perhaps not surprisingly, it seems that when most people are asked this question they immediately think about public service ads such as anti-smoking or AIDs awareness campaigns.
 I agree, but I